Recognize Listeria Symptoms

-The average length of time between coming into contact with Listeria and the onset of symptoms is three weeks.
+The average length of time between eating food contaminated with this deadly pathogen and the onset of symptoms is three weeks.
 If you or a member of your family in an at-risk group (young children, pregnant women, the elderly, and those with depressed immune systems) is experiencing symptoms you may want to consult a physician.
 Because listeriosis can be treated with antibiotics, it is important to recognize an infection at an early stage.

 If the infection spreads to the nervous system it may result in meningitis.
 A person with an infection may experience a stiff neck, headache, vertigo, confusion or convulsions.
 Meningitis is a life-threatening illness, and medical attention should be sought immediately.
-Learn more about Listeria meningitis, also called listerial meningitis.
+Learn more about meningitis.

-Even if a pregnant woman infected with Listeria only experiences mild flu-like systems, the infection can result in serious complications for the pregnancy.
-Complications from an infection may result in premature delivery, stillbirth, miscarriage, or infection of the newborn.Learn more about Listeria and pregnancy.
+Even if a pregnant woman infected with L. monocytogenes only experiences mild flu-like systems, the infection can result in serious complications for the pregnancy.
+Complications from an infection may result in premature delivery, stillbirth, miscarriage, or infection of the newborn.Learn more about listeriosis and pregnancy.